Can You Paint Treated Wood? A Comprehensive Guide

 Pressure-treated wood is a type of wood that has undergone a process involving the infusion of chemicals under high pressure.
 This treatment enhances the wood’s resistance to weathering, rot, insects, and even fire.

-Surprise facts: Can You Sand Latex Paint
+Surprise facts: Can You Paint Over Lacquer

 It is commonly used for outdoor projects such as decks, sheds, treehouses, and picnic tables.